 - Next, add the dry egg noodles and chicken to the pot.
 Bring the chicken stock back to a simmer and cook for 5-6 minutes.
 Taste and add more salt if desired.

-- Store the soup in an air-tight container, in the fridge, for up to 4 days.
+- To Store: Keep the soup in an air-tight container, in the fridge, for up to 4 days.